 There are precautions you can take to decrease your carbon monoxide exposure.
 Making sure your home’s appliances including water heaters, chimneys, and furnaces are properly maintained is number one.
 Not running vehicles inside garages and installing a fan to help ventilate indoor gas or kerosene is also helpful.
 Watch out for any warning signs and symptoms of carbon monoxide poisoning such as dizziness, fatigue, nausea, and headaches.

 The key to a happy home is a safe home.
 Equipping your home with a carbon monoxide alarm is one of the many ways to help you along that path.
-If you are concerned about your risk, don’t hesitate to reach out to one of our Realtors® today!
-They are more than happy to provide recommendations for a trained professional to inspect your central heating system.
+If you are concerned about your risk, don’t hesitate to give me a call.
+I’m more than happy to supply you with installation instructions and recommendations for a trained professional to inspect your central heating system.